-If you love history, you should include Stephen Hopkins House on your list of activities during your visit to Providence, Rhode Island.
-A tour of the RISD Museum will allow you to relive the history of Providence from its foundation to the present day.
-On the website you will find further information about the tour and in the museum itself you will find further information about the history and the exhibits.
-As part of the Rhode Island School of Design, the museum has an aggressively diverse collection dedicated to exposing its students to many artistic styles.
+If you love history, you should include Stephen Hopkins House on your list of activities during your visit to Providence.
+A tour of the Rhode Island School of Design Museum will allow you to relive the history of Providence from its foundation to the present day.
+On the website, you will find further information about the tour and in the museum itself.
+As part of the Rhode Island School of Design, the museum has a diverse collection dedicated to exposing its students to many artistic styles.

-There are several small museums in Providence, such as the Providence Museum of Art, Providence Art Museum and Providence Public Library.
-They all have their own collections of art and art history, as well as a variety of other exhibits.
+There are several small museums as well, and they all have their own collections of art and history, as well as a variety of exhibits.

 There is also the annual art parade, the PVD Fest, which has been held in Providence for the past five years.
 The Athenaeum, which prides itself on being a haven for the creative of Providence, hosts many readings and events throughout the year.

-The steeple of America's oldest Baptist church was built by the city's founder Roger Williams.
-Other notable buildings include the Rhode Island State House, Providence Public Library and Old Town Hall.
+Some notable buildings in the city include the steeple of America's oldest Baptist church, which was built by the city's founder Roger Williams.
+Other notable buildings include the Rhode Island State House, Providence Public Library, and Old Town Hall.
 The streets of Providence have had their share of historical significance in American history.

-If you prefer not to explore on your own, the Rhode Island Historical Society offers guided walks through the area, or if you prefer to be guided by a local, they offer streets of restored colonial houses.
-Join the sights, sounds and smells of Narragansett Bay as you ride along the state-built bike route from Providence to Providence Bay, completed between 1987 and 1992.
+If you want to explore the city, the Rhode Island Historical Society offers guided walks through the area, showing off many of the colonial houses Providence is known for.
 There are a number of bike paths in the Providence area for those who prefer to explore on their own.

-The Renaissance Providence Downtown Hotel, also languishing for decades, serves as a A modernized 1920s splendor with an elaborately carved ceiling and ornate arcades.
-If you are visiting the Biltmore on a sponsored press tour, you may be startled by the artfully carved blankets.
-The shopping opportunities in the city include the many small shops scattered throughout the neighborhood, as well as some of Providence's most popular restaurants and bars.
-Downtown Providence, the downtown version, is home to the Providence Museum of Art, Rhode Island State Museum and many other historic buildings.
+The Providence River that runs through the center makes it seem a bit like a "European" city, and the strong history of the town adds to that experience.
+The shopping opportunities in the city include the many small locally owned shops scattered throughout several neighborhoods, sitting alongside some of Providence's most popular restaurants and bars.
+Downtown Providence is home to the Providence Museum of Art, Rhode Island State Museum, and many other historic buildings.